 About Yanzhuang Wang, Ph.D.

-Dr. Yanzhuang Wang gained his Bachelor’s and Master’s degrees in Biology from Nankai University in China.
-He then received his PhD in Neurobiology from the University of Heidelberg in Germany, where he worked on the role of trimeric G-proteins in neuroendocrine secretion in Dr. Wieland Huttner’s Laboratory.
-After completion of his PhD studies, he worked with Dr. Graham Warren at Yale University, first as a Postdoc Associate, then as a Research Scientist.
+Dr. Yanzhuang Wang is a Professor of Cell Biology in the Department of Molecular, Cellular and Developmental Biology (MCDB) at the University of Michigan, Ann Arbor.
+He is also a Professor in the Department of Neurology at UM Medical School.
+Dr. Wang gained his Bachelor’s and Master’s degrees in Biology from Nankai University in China.
+He then received his PhD in Neurobiology from the University of Heidelberg in Germany, where he worked on neuroendocrine secretion with Dr. Wieland Huttner.
+Before joining the UM faculty, he worked with Dr. Graham Warren at Yale University, first as a Postdoc Associate, then as a Research Scientist.
 At Yale he worked on Golgi structure and function.
-Dr. Wang is currently an Associate Professor of Cell Biology in the Department of Molecular, Cellular and Developmental Biology (MCDB) at the University of Michigan, Ann Arbor.
-He also has a joint appoint in the Department of Neurology at UM Medical School.